Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data: Simulation

 We assessed the robustness of our model by changing the priors for the initial conditions, as well as the prior for $\lambda$.
-Frequentist metrics comparing these alternate models to the baseline model are displayed in Figure \ref{fig:freq_metrics_sensitivity}.
+Frequentist metrics comparing these alternate models to the baseline model are displayed in Figure A15.
 Changing these priors lead to only modest changes in model performance.

 We fit the method by \citet{huisman2022wastewater} to each of our data sets, using as the input data the mean of three replicates.
 We then compared the \citet{huisman2022wastewater} method to the EIRR-ww model fit to three replicates.
 Also, the Huisman et al. method does not provide 80\% credible intervals, so we compared metrics using 95\% credible intervals.
-The comparison is visualized in Figure \ref{fig:freq_metrics_huisman}.
+The comparison is visualized in Figure A16.
 In this simulation, the EIRR-ww model clearly outperforms the Huisman model in terms of both bias and precision associated with the effective reproduction number trajectory estimation.
+We found that the EIRR-ww model performed similarly to the baseline scenario when fit to 100 data sets where each data set was generated from a separate simulated epidemic and separate simulated $R_{t}$.
+The comparison is visualized in Figure A17.
+Summaries of MCMC diagnostics for all model fits are available in Web Section A.2.8.